jlukawski/DH2020-Art-of-Recycling/README.md

 - Give recycling tips to the user

 App implementation:
-- iOS application with GUI
+- iOS application with tabbed GUI
 - Track amount of reusables collected
-- Suggested art projects, filtered by user's items
+- Suggested art projects, filtered by user's items, with WebKit interface
-- Give recycling tips to the user
+- Page with list of recycling tips
-- Brandable app name with logo
+- User-friendly and brandable app name with logo